Skycat1983/RoboCrop/README.md

 ## Overview

 RoboCrop is a Firefox extension designed to detect and eliminate invisible or special characters often inserted by AI systems in text.
 These characters can cause formatting issues, affect copy-pasting, and get your text flagged by detection software.
 The extension scans web pages and highlights problematic characters, allowing users to eliminate them with a single click.
+Plus it adds a CRT TV effect and some targetting effects, just to make the whole process a bit cooler

 ## Features